You're out here for our final news roundup and information overload.

 I mean, should this have ever really gone to trial, though, Greg?

-I mean, how how is he a defendant?
+I mean, how is he a defendant?

-And it seems like, you know, you see this prosecution of somebody like Daniel Penny, and it's so disturbing when you consider that there's been so much leniency toward actual criminals, you know, uh of recent times in the last couple of years, that I I am shocked that it went to trial.
+And it seems like, you know, you see this prosecution of somebody like Daniel Penny, and it's so disturbing when you consider that there's been so much leniency toward actual criminals, you know, of recent times in the last couple of years, that I am shocked that it went to trial.

 Should I be shocked?

-Um it would be shocking to any intelligent, honest, objective, neutral uh person, but you have to remember that the district attorney in Manhattan is Alvin Bragg.
+But you have to remember that the district attorney in Manhattan is Alvin Bragg.

 Yeah.

-You know, Bragg is more than happy to protect career criminals who victimize innocent civilians because he's a George Soros funded progressive DA.
+You know, Bragg is more than happy to protect career criminals who victimize innocent civilians because he's a George Soros-funded progressive DA.

-It was justified, and the evidence uh from the outset demonstrated that it was this was a prosecution, I think uh, you know, handed down by the district attorney um because there were racial elements to it.
+This was a prosecution, I think, you know, handed down by the district attorney because there were racial elements to it.

 Right.

-Daniel uh Penny is white, and I think that had everything to do with it.
+And I think that had everything to do with it.

-I my heart went out to Penny, and and you also think, too, you can't help but think, but seeing someone be prosecuted for this really kind of puts a damper on anyone else who might want to rescue someone else who is in harm's way.
+And you also think, too, you can't help but think, but seeing someone be prosecuted for this really kind of puts a damper on anyone else who might want to rescue someone else who is in harm's way.

-That's a great point, Rose.
+It's a great point, Rose.

-Um, and you know, crime is out of control.
+And, you know, crime is out of control.

 Yes.